Zach Andrews

 Zachary Leon Andrews (born March 9, 1985) is an American professional basketball player who last played for the Northern Arizona Suns of the NBA G League.
 He grew up in Rancho Cordova, California and played college basketball for Yuba College and Bradley University.

-Early life and high school
+Early life

 Andrews lived in poverty with his mother and three siblings in Oakland, California as a young child.
 He later grew up in foster homes for nearly a decade before reuniting with his biological mother to public housing in Sacramento, California as a teenager.
 Andrews graduated from Cordova High School of Rancho Cordova, California in 2003.
 At Cordova, Andrews lettered in both basketball and football.

 College career

 Yuba (2003–2005)

 Andrews enrolled at Yuba College, a junior college in Marysville, California.
 He helped its basketball program make the Elite Eight of the California Community College Athletic Association state tournament in 2004 with a program-best record of 24–7 and averaged 10 points and 9 rebounds as a freshman in the 2003–04 season.
 As a sophomore (2004–05), Andrews earned Bay Valley East All-Conference honors after leading the league with 10.5 rebounds and 2.2 blocked shots per game, finished second in the league in field goal percentage (.584), and was ninth in scoring (13.5 points).
 He earned the number-one spot on the "Top 10 Plays" of an edition of SportsCenter in 2005 after leaping over a player of the opposing team to slam an alley-oop.